Services for CYIC with Support Needs (CYSN)

 2.01 Median Residential Cost per CYIC with Support Needs

 Cost pressures often stem from a shortage of skilled foster parents, which translates into a higher usage of more expensive contracted resources.
 Other factors that can impact costs per case include the use of exceptional payments to service providers and the level of care required by the current caseload composition.

-The overall number of CYIC identified with Support Needs who received residential services over a 12 month period shows a decline of approximately 20%, from 1,525 at the baseline to 1,225 this period.
+The overall number of CYIC identified with support needs who received residential services over a 12 month period show no significant increase since March of 2019 (2%).

 The median annualized cost per CYIC with support needs has increased significantly since the baseline.
-Most of the increase occurred in the last 2 years and was steeper for non-Indigenous CYIC than their Indigenous counterparts.
+Most of the increase occurred in the last 2 years and was significantly steeper for Non-Indigenous CYIC than their Indigenous counterparts.

-More than two thirds (70%) of the CYIC with support needs were aged 12 or older.
-The contrast with CYIC without identified support needs is significant: only approximately 37% of the CYIC without support needs were aged 12 or older.
+Almost two thirds (74%) of the CYIC with support needs were aged 12 or older.
+The contrast with CYIC without identified support needs is significant: only approximately 40% of the CYIC without support needs were aged 12 or older.

-Non-Indigenous CYIC with support needs identified were older than their Indigenous counterparts, with almost 2 out of every 3 CYIC aged 12 or older.
+Non-Indigenous CYIC with support needs identified were older than their Indigenous counterparts, with more than 3 out of every 4 CYIC aged 12 or older.